-There is still a risk that the effects of the euro debt crisis and exchange rate risk outside of Europe could have a major negative impact on Europe's real economy.
-It is currently uncertain which additional risks and consequences may arise from the current situation in Greece.
+There is still a risk that the effects of the euro debt crisis and exchange rate risk outside of the eurozone could have a major negative impact on Europe's real economy.
+It is currently uncertain which additional risks and consequences may arise from the ongoing situation in Greece and economic developments in China.
 Although the German economy has largely managed to set itself apart from the rest of the eurozone so far, an economic downturn cannot be ruled out and this could also affect zooplus AG's future business.
-However, the management believes that zooplus AG's sector-specific development and the online retail environment in the respective individual markets will override the impact of the macro-economic considerations described above.
+However, the management believes that zooplus AG's sector-specific development and the online retail environment in the respective individual markets will override the impact of the macroeconomic considerations described above.